 Combining human factors training with stress management strategies and cognitive bias training, Mark's model for optimising performance is explored in detail in his paper in the BMJ, “Practice under pressure: what neurology can learn from anaesthesia”.
 The paper has been well received with an editorial response by Dr David Joseph Nicholls, Neurologist Birmingham City Hospital, calling for human factors and cognitive bias training to be embedded within the Neurology curriculum.

 Mark frequently runs training sessions looking at performance under pressure and human factors.
-Check out the Wales Deanery Event feed for future training.
+Check out the event feed for future training.